-Michigan Tech’s arts and entertainment scene is vibrant, diverse, and global.
+Michigan Tech’s arts and entertainment scene is vibrant and diverse.
 The University is home to the area’s premier performing arts venue, the Rozsa Center, and the unique black-box McArdle Theatre in the Department of Visual and Performing Arts.

-Whether you have a taste for fine art, comedy, drama, music, films, lectures, local flavor, or cultural diversity, it all happens right here on campus.
+Whether you have a taste for fine art, comedy, drama, music, films, lectures, or cultural diversity, it all happens right on campus.
 The Keweenaw as a whole also offers endless ways to have a memorable outing and take in the Copper Country’s culture.

 Wildlife Art Gallery

-More than 100 limited-edition prints and original watercolors by three nationally renowned wildlife artists are on display in the U. J. Noblet Forestry and Wood Products Building.
+More than 100 limited-edition prints and original watercolors by three nationally renowned wildlife artists are on display in the U. J. Noblet Forestry and Wood Products Building (see map).
 The artwork features Michigan scenes and indigenous wildlife.
 For more information, please contact the School of Forest Resources and Environmental Science at 906-487-2454 or email@example.com.

 The Keweenaw is full of events and activities for all seasons!

 Explore the Copper Country’s storied mining history, have an outdoor adventure, celebrate winter during Winter Carnival or Heikinpaiva, enjoy multicultural events such as the Parade of Nations, listen to local musicians, attend a Michigan Tech Athletics event, or take in the spectacular fall colors during Family Weekend or the Copper Country Color Tour.
 There is so much to see and do in the beautiful Upper Peninsula.